asjad895/Reacts_Authentication-System/README.md

 # Running the Frontend App Locally

-To run the React Signup Verification Boilerplate locally, follow these steps:
+To run the React App locally, follow these steps:

 1. **Install NodeJS and NPM:**
    Make sure you have NodeJS and NPM installed on your machine.
 If not, you can download and install them from [https://nodejs.org](https://nodejs.org).